yochaigal/cairn/wip/2e/reliquary.md

 ## Roc Feather, 1 use

-  - Hold while falling to float safely to the ground from any distance.
+  - Hold while falling to float safely to the ground from any height.

 ## Skull Whistle, 3 charges